 - Font: Most typewriters used a standard font, but there's a market for models that had special fonts.
 The "Vogue" font is the most sought-after, while cursive fonts come in second.

-- Country of origin: European-made typewriters are more valuable in America than domestically made models, particularly those that weren't largely exported to the U.S.
+- Country of origin: European-made typewriters are more valuable in America than domestically made models, particularly those that weren't largely exported to the United States.

 - Size: Portable typewriters are typically more valuable than desktops, which are heavy and large.